 0.2–0.4

-More balanced alkaloid content; collected in whole-plant harvests
+More balanced alkaloid profile; collected during whole-plant harvests

 How to Harvest Kanna